dfelinto/blender-manual/modeling/curves/editing.rst

    Curve Display panel

-When in Edit mode, the Properties Shelf (\ :kbd:`N`\ ) contains options in the :guilabel:`Curve Display` panel for how curves are displayed in the 3D viewport.
+When in Edit mode, the Properties Shelf (:kbd:`N`) contains options in the :guilabel:`Curve Display` panel for how curves are displayed in the 3D viewport.

+:guilabel:`Handles`
-:guilabel:`Handles`\ :Toggles the display of Bezier handles while in edit mode.
+   Toggles the display of Bezier handles while in edit mode.
 This does not affect the appearance of the curve itself.
 :guilabel:`Normals`
    Toggles the display of Curve Normals.
 :guilabel:`Normal Size`